LesleyLai/Charlie3D/README.md

 # Charlie3D

-Personal rendering framework/engine in Vulkan.
+Charlie 3D is my personal R&D rendering framework in Vulkan.
 It is built on top of my [beyond-core](https://github.com/Beyond-Engine/Core) library.

 ## Goals and no-goals